Adult Allergy Center

 Q. How long before I begin to feel better?

 A. Every patient is different.
 Some patients state that they feel better from the very first shot.
-For most patients however, improvement can be noticed within the first three months.
+For most patients however, improvement can be noticed within the first 4-6 months.

 Q. How long do I have to be on shots?

-A. The average length of time for weekly shots is 3-5 years.
+A. The average length of time for weekly shots is 1 year.
 This depends on how many allergens you are being treated for, how well you tolerate the injections and how consistent you are about coming into the office weekly for the shots.
 Once maintenance is reached then you can reduce the frequency of your shots to every two weeks then every month.
-We recommend continuing on a monthly maintenance shot for prolonged wellness.
+Total duration of therapy is between 3-5 years.
+Once completed you should be desensitized to your allergies and you should be able to tolerate exposures with little to no symptoms.

 Q. What if I miss a week?